adappt/CrowdStrike-WinPE-Recovery/README.md

 Booting this will delete the problematic driver on any connected drives on the machine.

+The steps here will likely only work on physical hardware currently, as disks in Hyper-V will not be detected currently.

 To make your own VHDX or ISO or USB:

 1 - Download and install the Windows ADK from https://go.microsoft.com/fwlink/?linkid=2271337